spacepy/dbprocessing/developer/README.txt

     Set ups for task-specific functional tests or test configurations.
 Should be kept minimal and not include databases (databases should be created from configuration file.)
 Include a README.

+scripts:
+    Scripts useful in development, such as for making a release.